allain/node-synopsis/README.md

 Supports specifying a custom store implementation, defaults to memory store if none is provided.

-By doing so, the state of the Synopsis instance can be retained across restarts and none of the delta merging will need to be done again.
+By doing so, the state of the Synopsis instance can be retained across restarts and none of the delta merging will need to be recomputed.

 #### example:
 ``` js